17 °F

 It can take from 6 months to 2 years for a family to actually move into their house.
 There are many factors than can affect how quickly your home will be completed, and Habitat makes no guarantees of when construction will be completed.

-Habitat for Humanity raises much of its funds through publicity throughout the community.
-To raise community awareness, Habitat homeowners are asked to participate in fund-raisers, newspaper or TV coverage, and photographs.
-This is necessary to maintain community involvement, but every effort is made to make the experience comfortable for the family.
+To raise funds and recruit volunteers, Habitat for Humanity counts on local publicity through media to raise public awareness.
+Habitat partner familes are asked to participate in fund-raisers, newspaper and TV coverage, and photographs.
+This is necessary to maintain community involvement.
+Every effort is made to make the experience comfortable for the family.

-After moving in, families are expected to make monthly mortgage payments on time and keep the house and yard well maintained.
-Homeowners are totally responsible for their property and monthly utility bills.
+After moving in, families will make monthly mortgage payments on time and keep the house and yard well maintained.
+Homeowners are completely responsible all maintenance of property and monthly utility bills.
+Families are encouraged to remain active with Habitat as volunteers.

 Habitat for Humanity is an equal housing lender, and does not discriminate based on race, creed, color, religion, national origin, sex, marital status, family status, age, or disability.

-Payments vary depending on the house, the year it is built in and the family's income.
+Payments are based on a family’s income and the appraised value of the home.
 The value of a Habitat home is determined by a professional appraisal.
-The first mortgage price is set by the Habitat board each year.
-For the 2019 building season a 3 bedroom 1,100 square foot home cost is approximately $117,320.
+The first mortgage price is based on a 25% of the family’s income.
+For the 2022 building season, a 3-bedroom 1,100 square foot home cost is approximately $137,880.
 Typically, the difference between the appraised price and the first mortgage amount is captured in a second mortgage.
-This second mortgage is forgiven after 30 years.
-As an example, a Habitat mortgage payment could be between $450 and $700 which includes the principal payment, property taxes and insurance.
+This second mortgage has a repayment feature that begins when the first mortgage is paid in full.
+The term of the second mortgage is 8 years.
+As an example, a Habitat mortgage payment could be between $540 and $750 which includes the principal payment, property taxes and insurance.

 Home size is determined by family size.
 Two children of the same sex would share a bedroom.
-A family with a mom and dad, two girls and one boy would build a 3 bedroom home.
-A family with a mom and dad, three girls and one boy would build a 4 bedroom home.
+A family with two parents, two girls and one boy would build a 3-bedroom home.
+A family with two parents, three girls and one boy would build a 4-bedroom home.

 For each HFH home built or renovated, this affiliate supplies funds to build a corresponding home in Mexico.